 When it comes to vegetables and garnishes, Matt explains that this was his first position in the restaurant over 10 years ago.
 “People might see it as a ‘boring’ place to work, but it gave me a lot of respect for vegetables, at one point I was prepping over 100 things a day!”
 The Garde Manger, where salads and cold elements are prepared, sits right next to the pass where all the final elements of each complex dish are added.
 “Something from these chefs is on every plate of food.
 Three people work here, one on the pass side to run it with the others following their instructions.
 It’s a real team effort to get that final plating to perfection every time.”

-Before leaving the kitchen, every dish is brought to the pass where Matt works with his two Sous Chefs, Kim and James, to ensure the level of quality expected of three Michelin stars is upheld on every plate.
+Before leaving the kitchen, every dish is brought to the pass where Matt works with Head Chef Kim, to ensure the level of quality expected of three Michelin stars is upheld on every plate.
 The lights in the rest of the kitchen are dimmed slightly during service to reduce glare, whilst creating a focal point on the pass and giving Matt the right environment to check that each dish is perfect.

 Experience Restaurant Gordon Ramsay for yourself; book your table here.